quipucords/quipucords-ui/CONTRIBUTING.md

    <type>[optional scope]: <issue number><description>
 ```

-For Jira issues that generally looks like
+For Jira issues that generally looks like:
 ```
    <type>[optional scope]: jiraPrefix-123 <description>
 ```

-For Github issues that looks like
+For Github issues that looks like:
 ```
    <type>[optional scope]: issues/123 <description>
 ```